 It was a simple routine, not stressful.
 She would stay in bed and sleep the whole night through afterward without so much as a tinkle of her bell.
 Though I never understood why it was our elevator she stopped at.
 When I questioned Liz about it, she would simply get this haggard look and find an excuse to leave or change the subject.

 It wasn’t anything new really.
 Past six months she’s been more and more distant and somehow tired even though I am the one handling all of the work with Izzy.
 She only went to work and came home.
 Nothing else.
 I resented her for that.
 I knew things had been hard since the move but to shun our daughter was…

 Anyway, sitting watch is my sole responsibility and tonight is no different.

 I follow her into the dingy hallway, I’m silent and don’t bother to touch her.
 She comes to a stop in front of the elevator as always and stands there expectantly.
-II watch her, waiting for the minutes to pass before i can pick her up and take her back to bed.
+I watch her, waiting for the minutes to pass before I can pick her up and take her back to bed.
 But, something compels me to press the button beside the door.
 I wanted — no, I needed to know where she was trying to go.
-Perhaps then, I could know how to cure her sleep walking.
+Perhaps then, I could know how to cure her sleepwalking.